Simulating Molecular Single Vibronic Level Fluorescence Spectra with ab initio Hagedorn Wavepacket Dynamics: Methodology

-i.e., the overlap between the initial nuclear wavepacket $\psi_{0}$ and the wavepacket $\psi_{t}$ propagated on the final electronic surface to time $t$.
-In the case of SVL fluorescence spectrum, the emission rate per unit frequency from a vibrational level $\psi_{0} = |{K}\rangle$ on the excited electronic surface $e$ is given by
+i.e., the overlap between the initial nuclear wavepacket $\psi_{0}$ and the wavepacket $\psi_{t}$ propagated to time $t$ on the final electronic surface.
+In the case of SVL fluorescence spectrum, the emission rate per unit frequency from a vibrational level $|\psi_{0}\rangle = |{K}\rangle$ of the excited electronic state $e$ is given by